 I practiced conventional dentistry for 10 years in Colombia, and at that time I didn’t know that holistic dentistry existed.
 I was taking Loratadine everyday for allergies, using an inhaler for Asthma, Omeprazol for gastritis, and Cascara Sagrada to treat constipation.
 At that time I thought I would spend the rest of my life dealing with those issues.

-Nine years ago when I came to the United States, my husband Sean introduced me to a holistic lifestyle.
+When I came to the United States, my husband Sean introduced me to a holistic lifestyle.
 He took me to see a homeopathic doctor who helped me with all of my health issues.
 I started eating organic food from farmers markets and got off all medication.
-When I was finishing my dental degree at the Loma Linda University School of Dentistry in California, a holistic hygienist told me about the IAOMT, which is body that regulates Holistic Dentistry.
+When I was finishing my dental degree at the Loma Linda University School of Dentistry in California, a holistic hygienist told me about the IAOMT, which isan organization that regulates Holistic Dentistry.
 I began researching holistic dentistry, and became interested in integrating a holistic philosophy with my profession.
 Excited about the prospect, our family drove to the IAOMT bi-annual meeting in Las Vegas and I became a member immediately.
-I got my training in Safe mercury amalgam removal.
+I got my training in SMART Safe Mercury Amalgam Removal Technique.
 In a desire to broaden my knowledge, I attended the American College of Integrative Medicine and Dentistry (ACIMD) where I obtained my training and certification in Biological and Naturopathic dentistry.
 I also received Ozone training and a certification by the American Academy of Ozone Therapy.

 It is my belief that there should be more of a focus on the overall health of the patient and how it affects his or her oral health.
 We need to be cognizant of the materials we choose, the education we offer and procedures we do and there needs to be a way to take into account alternatives for sensitive/allergic patients.
 After having the opportunity to practice and receive both conventional and holistic dentistry, I can say I have truly found my home in holistic medicine.